 This probably sounds like an overwhelming list of things to consider, especially if you’re in the early stages of building out your reseller program, but it’s likely you already have a lot of resources in place if you’re currently operating your own sales team.
 The requirements for your resellers are just extensions to what you already have in most cases – you just might need to rejig how you offer out these internally available resources when it comes to engaging with your resellers.

-We’ve got an epic free how-to [GUIDE] How To Create a Sales Playbook if you want to learn more about creating sales enablement content for your resellers.
+We’ve got an epic free how-to guide on How To Create a Sales Playbook if you want to learn more about creating sales enablement content for your resellers.